 Look at a calendar with a grown up talk about the days of the week and what happens on each of the days.
 Maybe you go to Sunday School or Football every Tuesday.
-What special things do you do during the week?.
+What special things do you do during the library.
+Look at a collection of coins